kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 heroImage: "/241128-hero.png"
 ---

+One of the major strengths the Internet Computer (ICP) has over other blockchains is its ability to **hold Ethereum, Bitcoin, and other assets natively**.
+Not only can ICP smart contracts hold these assets, but they can also interact with smart contracts on other chains.

 [IC-Alloy](https://ic-alloy.dev) is a fork of the Rust-based Ethereum support library [Alloy](https://alloy.rs).
 The goal of IC-Alloy is to vastly simplify interactions with EVM-based blockchains from the [Internet Computer](https://internetcomputer.org/).

 In this article, we will explore the features of the IC-Alloy library, how you can use it to interact with Ethereum, and what kind of Chain Fusion use cases it enables.